 Improved genset efficiency reduces fuel consumption

-The system typically delivers a fuel consumption reduction, and CO2 savings of 4-7%, although this does vary depending on engine type, size, fuel, age, condition and operating environment.
+With over 800 systems sold worldwide we have saved millions of litres of fuel and reduced carbon emissions by over 300,000 tonnes.
+Typically, we achieve a fuel consumption reduction of 4-7%, although this does vary depending on engine type, size, fuel, age, condition and operating environment.

 Engine output improvements on gas engines